AnthonyRMatter/Projects/README.md

 ### Language: C++
 ### Description: A representation of how long students wait in line for school faculty appointments as well as duration of appointments.

+## Deathify
+### Language: MySQL
+### Description: A spotify-based application that allows you search for artists, songs, and albums as well directly manipulate your own Spotify account through creating/adding playlists and deleting songs from playlists.

 ## MySQL_RideShare_App
 ### Language: SQL
 ### Description: A representation of a database for a driving service such as Uber and Lyft.